AmazonCloudHub-aws/AWSGeoAnalyticsSuite/README.md

 1. **GitHub Actions**: Serves as the CI/CD platform that triggers the workflow on code changes, managing the execution of Terraform operations and Python environment setup.

 2. **LocalStack**: Simulates AWS services locally, providing a mock cloud environment where Terraform configurations can be applied and tested.
 LocalStack runs within a Docker container as part of the GitHub Actions workflow.

+Note: this repository now includes a GitHub Actions job that starts LocalStack in CI and runs `terraform plan` against the simulated endpoints.
+The CI still has a separate job that runs `terraform plan` against real AWS (using provided secrets).
+This allows quick verification against LocalStack without requiring contributors to run Docker locally.

 3. **Terraform**: Manages the infrastructure as code, defining the desired state of cloud resources using configuration files.
 Terraform operations such as `init` and `plan` are automated within the GitHub Actions workflow, targeting the LocalStack environment.